 Following a meeting of representatives from all of the NORS abdominal centres on 9th October 2012, a national protocol for the use of preservation solutions was agreed.
-This protocol was reviewed on 17 September 2014.
+This protocol was reviewed on 17 September 2014, and on 3rd September 2021, after consultation with KAG, LAG and NORS Leads.
 The protocol covers the following:

-- 1. Donor type: DBD or DCD - 2.
-Organ specific: Liver, pancreas, and kidney retrieval - 3.
-In-situ portal flush of the liver - 4.
-Back table perfusion of liver, pancreas kidney - 5.
-Packing for static cold storage and transport - 6.
-Specific issues were also highlighted: use of streptokinase in DCD, pressurised aortic in-situ perfusion, minimum volumes of solution. - 7.
+- 1. Donor type: DBD or DCD; - 2.
+Organ specific: Liver, pancreas and kidney retrieval; - 3.
+In-situ portal flush of the liver; - 4.
+Back table perfusion of liver, pancreas kidney; - 5.
+Packing for static cold storage and transport; - 6.
+Specific issues were also highlighted: use of streptokinase in DCD, pressurised aortic insitu perfusion, minimum volumes of solution. - 7.
 Where the document refers to University of Wisconsin (UW) solution, this should be read as "UW or equivalent".
 "Equivalent" means the fluid used must have the same chemical composition as University of Wisconsin fluid for cold storage solution.